 - Demolish or remove all or a portion of a building

-- Open decks under two feet from ground level not fastened to a main building
+- Open decks under 2 ft from ground level not fastened to a main building

 - Replacing stucco, siding, or shingles with the same material